 This is important because it is still the drug of choice coming out of the E.R. or surgery.
 But 4 out of 5 new heroin users were addicted first to opioids prescribed by their doctors.
 I have heard from many of you who read Part One of this newsletter and your heart-wrenching stories of loved ones addicted to these terrible drugs.
 This affects all of us in ways you may not see presently, but unfortunately you will in time.
 Every one of us needs to make a conscious effort not to ever accept these drugs for yourself or someone you care about.
 We need to stop this repulsive, odious greed from Congress, to the drug manufacturers, to the distributors, to the doctors…all of them knowingly prescribing a drug that kills people and is not any more effective than what is already on your kitchen shelf at home.

-Make an effort to push loved ones to alternative treatments for pain such as chiropractic care, physical therapy, massage therapy, and natural anti-inflammatories.
+Make an effort to push loved ones to alternative treatments for pain such as chiropractic care, Therapy-Rehab, massage therapy, and natural anti-inflammatories.
 I have spent my career educating patients on a better way to relieve pain naturally and steer them far away from this sickening, malicious pain medication circus.
 We MUST do all we can before one more person dies.